 If you are not open-minded enough to consider moving back home or to a third country, I would not recommend moving abroad at all.
 I have personally witnessed immigrants who made permanent moves without a backup plan, only to find they dislike the culture and lifestyle of their new country.
 Thanks to their unwillingness to move elsewhere, they stayed in their misery, did not integrate into society, and became grumpy and difficult to be around.
 Many have gotten divorced, and have terrible relationships with others.

 This question is about how resilient and mentally strong you are.
 Are you comfortable losing touch with important people because of the distance and time zone difference?
 Are you comfortable leaving everyone and everything behind to start anew?
 Are you comfortable with your loved ones moving on without you?
 Can you go through challenges by yourself in a foreign country while simultaneously seeing social media posts of your friends and family back home living their best lives?
 Like it or not, time waits for nobody and life goes on with or without you.
-Ask yourself these questions before deciding what country to move abroad to.
+Ask yourself these questions before deciding which country to move abroad to.

 While you will always miss out on life back home when moving abroad, there is a big difference between moving to a neighbouring country and moving to a different continent.
 If you move to a country that’s a 30-minute flight away from home, you can frequently go back when you’re homesick, or visit friends and family for birthdays and holidays.
 It’s easy and inexpensive to schedule a last minute trip home, allowing you to stay present in your friends’ and family’s lives and grow old together.